 Fancy something sporty?
-There are lots of events taking place across the UK in 2021 and 2022, and what’s more, we can help you secure charity places for many of them!
+There are lots of events taking place across the UK this year and next, and what’s more, we can help you secure charity places for many of them!

 Take on our fun virtual challenge and help raise money for rescued animals.
 Click the link below for all the details on how to get started!

 We’ve got everything you need to promote your fundraising activities, including thank you posters and invitations, as well as sponsorship and gift aid forms!

 Maybe you fancy hosting an online event such as a quiz or virtual dinner party?
 Or maybe you’d like to set up a birthday fundraiser on Facebook to ask for donations instead of presents?
 Why not take a look at our fundraising ideas and challenges page for inspiration!